Celebrating Eleven Years Online...!

 With the exception of the mechanical spaces, the cabin structures provide a standing headroom of 6' - 8” (1.93 meters) throughout.
 The Pilot House deck is extended forward in order to enclose the Master Stateroom, creating a high bow profile.
 This permits the main deck accommodations to extend nearly the entire length of the ship.
 Below, the accommodations extend from the utility spaces aft, nearly to the bow.

-In the images linked above, we observe the layout given to the original North Coast design.
+In the following images we observe the layout given to the original North Coast design:

 Summary